This post may contain affiliate links. See our affiliate disclaimer here.

 If you pay for electricity, that’s the main amenity you’ll get at your campsite.

 French campsites are very minimal.
-You’ll be parked often in the grass (typically unlevel).
+You’ll be parked often in the grass (typically unlevel since much of France is hilly and mountainous).
 There will be a divider between your campsites and your neighbors.
 In the above video, it was hedges.
 However, most campsites we stayed at after this one used vines to separate sites.
 Yes, like vines growing grapes to make wine.
 Welcome to France. 🍷

-The vines provide much less privacy than hedges, but give off that French vibe you’re looking for.
-(Walk to the campgrounds bakery—it probably has one—and grab a croissant to complete the French vibes.)
+The vines provide much less privacy than hedges but give off that quintessential French vibe you’ll love.
+(Walk to the campground bakery—it probably has one—and grab a croissant to complete the French vibes.)

 Personally, I love the minimalism of French campsites versus American sites.
 With tiny RVs abroad, the unlevel ground is less of an issue.
-European RVs don’t have the need for full hookups because they are built differently.
-Plus being parked in the grass gives you a much more authentic “camping” experience.
+European RVs don’t need full hookups because they are built differently.
+Plus, parking in the grass gives you a much more authentic “camping” experience.

 Related: 16 Differences Between RVing in America and RVing Abroad